Lymp2/lympanyart/content/post/about.md

 - stretched linen and stretched cotton from eg Jacksons Art

 - stretched polyester (recently) from ACF Canvases (no gesso required, just ground).
-I got them from [AcfCanvases](https://acfcanvasses.com/), in Henfield, west Sussex
+I got them from *[AcfCanvases](https://acfcanvasses.com/)*, Henfield, West Sussex.
+A bit different to use, but good.
+Excellent for detailed work.

 - ACM (aluminium composite) from eg Cut Plastic Sheeting (either a gesso or ground)